mne-tools/mne-python/doc/manual/gui/browse.rst

 can be used to add or modify derived channels, *i.e.*, linear combinations of signals actually recorded.
-Channel derivations can be also created and modified using the mne_make_derivations tool, see :ref:`CHDHJABJ`.
+Channel derivations can be also created and modified using the mne_make_derivations tool, see :ref:`mne_make_derivations`.
 The interactive editor contains two main
 areas:

 - Interactive tools for specifying a channel